3. Base Instructions#

 int32_t load_store_1( int32_t const * a );

 Now suppose we want to implement the function load_store_1 with the syntax shown in Listing 3.1.3.
-While the syntax is the same as load_store_0, the goal is to load the data from the address with an additional offset of 16 bytes.
+While the syntax is the same as load_store_0, the goal is to load data from the address with an additional offset of 16 bytes.

 Listing 3.1.4 Implementation of the function load_store_1, which loads 32 bits.#